Aleksandra Buha Đorđević, PhD

 Phone: +381 113951 248

-She is working as an assistant professor at the Department of Toxicology and actively participates in the preparations and implementations of undergraduate and postgraduate courses of the Department.
+She is currently working as an associate professor at the Department of Toxicology and actively participates in the preparations and implementations of undergraduate and postgraduate courses of the Department.
+Within the CircleU Alliance, she is an Academic Chair for the Knowledge Hub on Global Health.